 What do you think of when you have peace?
-How do you feel when you have peace?
-Some synonyms are tranquil, calm, restful, at ease, contentment, harmony.
-How do you feel when you don’t have peace?
-Synonyms for this are stressed out, agitation, confusion, conflict, noise.
-Which is more appealing to you?
-How do you get to the peaceful state when life happens?
+Some words that come to mind might be tranquil, calm, restful, at ease, contentment, or harmony.
+Now, how do you feel when you don’t have peace?
+You might think of the words stressed out, agitation, confusion, conflict, or noise.
+There’s no question which one is more appealing, but how do you get to the peaceful state when life happens?

-You can read all kinds of things about deep breathing, mindfulness and guided meditation.
-All of these can be very helpful.
+One of the most simple things you can do on your path to peace is take a break and breathe deeply.
 Deep breathing sends a signal to the brain to calm down and relax.
-The brain then sends signals to the body to reduce the heart rate, decrease your respiration and lower your blood pressure.
-It helps tremendously to reduce stress but does it provide peace that lasts?
+The brain then sends signals to the body to reduce the heart rate, decrease your respiration, and lower your blood pressure.
+It helps reduce stress tremendously.

-Mindfulness Based Stress Reduction (MBSR), teaches individuals how to cultivate and increase their self-awareness, body-awareness, emotional regulation, and attention regulation.
+Mindfulness Based Stress Reduction (MBSR) teaches individuals how to cultivate and increase their self-awareness, body-awareness, emotional regulation, and attention regulation.
 This obviously can lead to stress reduction.
 Mindful Meditation is now offered at more than 250 medical centers worldwide to help integrate health and healing.
-Mindfulness Meditation has been clinically proven to help with concentration, boost the immune system, support weight loss, improve mood and wellbeing, reduce anxiety, reduce sleep disturbances, regulate chronic pain, and improve cardiovascular health.
-Does this provide peace that lasts?
+Mindfulness Meditation is clinically proven to help with concentration, boost the immune system, support weight loss, improve mood and wellbeing, lower anxiety, reduce sleep disturbances, regulate chronic pain, and improve cardiovascular health.

-When you realize that you are part of a greater whole, you can more easily release control to the God who loves you and cares about you.
+When you realize you are part of a greater whole, you can more easily release control to the God who loves you and cares about you.
 You can know there is purpose in everything that happens, even when we don’t understand why.
-People in a faith community usually have a support system that prays with them and for them, rejoices in good times and helps during difficult times.
-This too can help give you peace of mind.
+People in a faith community usually have a support system that prays with them and for them, rejoices in good times, and helps during difficult times.
+This, too, can help give you peace of mind.